 The Total Market Approach (TMA) to cross-cultural marketing has become fairly widespread, especially with the bigger brands such as Coke and Nike.
 It’s kind of a no-brainer to use TMA these days, because there is so much diversity in consumer groups, and in some ways, trying to appeal to every unique need or niche is impossible.
 With TMA, you’re essentially appealing to both to the ethnic diversity of your consumer group, while pointing out how much that group has in common with all other ethnicities.
+This, in turn, can help you achieve your cross-cultural campaign goals

-So what you’re seeing from big brands is an appeal to a shared principle, whether it be athletic achievement (Nike), enjoying a universally-loved beverage (Coke) or a love of gadgets (Apple).
+What you’re seeing from big brands is an appeal to a shared principle, whether it be athletic achievement (Nike), enjoying a universally-loved beverage (Coke) or a love of gadgets (Apple).
 These brands are appealing to a cross section of cultures and ethnicities by identifying what they all have in common.
 Depending on the product or service being marketed, I think this approach has been successful, especially among Millennials who tend to view things far less through the prism of cultural identity, and more through the prism of shared experiences and interests.

 That said, there are still some challenges to TMA, namely the fact that you really can’t sustain a business on being all things to all people.
 At some point, your products and services just don’t have enough of a universal appeal to cross all boundaries, and I think that’s why a lot of these brands are only using TMA in targeted campaigns.